yashwanthkorla/Testing_Jsdoc_document_generator/README.md

-# Testing_Jsdoc_document_generator
+# Testing JsDoc Document Generator.

-Testing the document generator for jsdoc and also using different templates.
+Testing the document generator for jsdoc by using minami template.